operate-bsv/op_agent/README.md

 # Operate | Agent

 Operate is an extensible Bitcoin meta programming protocol.
-It offers a way of constructing Turing Complete programs encapsulated in Bitcoin transactions that can be be used to process data, perform calculations and operations, and return any kind of result.
+It offers a way of running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.

 **Operate | Agent** is an Elixir agent used to load and run programs (known as "tapes").